Learn with Us

-Her research interests focus mainly on Ferrarese painting of the post-Trident period; on the Bolognese and Emilian painting, prints and drawings of the fifteenth and sixteenth centuries and their developments in the following centuries; on the graphic language of Andrea Mantegna; on the antiques culture of Parmigianino; on the Italian erotic engraving of the sixteenth century and its relations with antiquity; on Raffaello’s drawings and on the relationships of Raffaello’s art with poetry and literature.
+Her research interests focus mainly on the Ferrarese painting of the post-Trident period; on the Bolognese and Emilian paintings, prints, and drawings of the fifteenth and sixteenth centuries and their developments in the following centuries; on the graphic language of Andrea Mantegna; on the antique culture of Parmigianino; on the Italian erotic engraving of the sixteenth century and its relations with antiquity; on Raffaello’s drawings and on the relationships of Raffaello’s art with poetry and literature.
 Furthermore, as part of her theoretical study interests, Marzia Faietti conceived the LINEA Project in collaboration with the Kunsthistorisches Institut in Florenz – Max-Planck-Institut.

 Ph.D/MiBACT, Director, Scuderie del Quirinale, Roma